 For issues concerning sustainability, we positioned the environmental field in particular as an important area to be tackled by management, and established the Environment Committee, chaired by an executive officer in charge of environmental activities.
-The Environment Committee meets three times a year to discuss policies concerning the environment (e.g., policies on how to respond to recommendations from the TCFD) and visions, formulate the Yamaha Motor Group's long-term environmental plan (Environmental Plan 2050), and conduct annual reviews of how each operating division has progressed against its targets.
+The Environment Committee meets six times a year to discuss policies concerning the environment (e.g., policies on how to respond to recommendations from the TCFD) and visions, formulate the Yamaha Motor Group's long-term environmental plan (Environmental Plan 2050), and conduct annual reviews of how each operating division has progressed against its targets.
 It reports its findings to the Board of Directors at least twice a year.

-Environment Committee Chair: Executive officer assigned to the promotion of environmental activities Members: 17 business and division activity promoters (progress reports from 3 chief general managers)
+Environment Committee Chair: Executive officer assigned to the promotion of environmental activities Members: 23 business and division activity promoters including the chief general managers of the businesses